How Is a Multi Member LLC Taxed? (2026 Guide) Must Read

 FICA Taxes

-Unemployment taxes are paid by employers to help fund state unemployment programs.
+Unemployment taxes are paid separately by employers to fund state unemployment programs.

 Self Employment Taxes

-When you own and operate an LLC, you're considered self-employed, therefore subjected to self-employment tax and not income tax.
+When you own and operate an LLC, you're self-employed — which means self-employment tax applies to your share of the profits.

 Expenses and Deductions